dsebban/md-blog/refactoring_to_functional_patterns.md

 ## Use `Writer` monad to track state transitions when using `State`

-If you work with Event sourcing you will want to recreate your state from all the transitions you did to it,in order to keep track of state transitions and not dirty up too much your function you can use `Writer` monad to log all the transitions in a List.
+If you work with Event sourcing you will want to recreate your state from all the transitions you carried out.
+In order to keep track of state transitions without complicating your function you can use `Writer` monad to log all the transitions in a List.

 First let's define some more types: